 To protect small businesses from being overtaxed (or from crippling under sheer tax compliance), most US tax laws include a tax registration threshold.
 When your local sales pass the threshold amount, your business is required to register for taxes.

 A common tax registration threshold is 200 transactions or $100,000 in sales in the previous or current calendar year (in that particular state).
 If your business’ annual sales remain under the threshold amount, you do not have what’s called economic nexus, and you don’t need to worry about sales tax.

 If you do surpass the threshold amount, then you better get moving on tax compliance in that state!

 Note: When you don't have nexus in a state, then you may have to pay attention to their notice and report laws.
 These are specific tax rules for remote sellers, or any out-of-state businesses that have customers inside the state, who are not registered for sales tax.
 In these states, you must actively track and report on your customers’ purchases.

 The Streamlined Sales Tax Agreement

-Everything above is very complicated with seemingly countless variables.
+Everything above is complicated, with seemingly countless variables.
 We aren’t the only ones who feel that way!
-In fact there’s an organization out there aiming to simplify and standardize the sales tax system across the United States.
+In fact there’s an organization out there aiming to simplify and standardize the system across the United States.
 This godsend of a group is the Streamlined Sales Tax Governing Board.